top of page

 Professionals such as CPAs, attorneys, and business consultants can and should be used to help your family navigate the process.
 Though professional input is important, it’s only as good as your ability to navigate the conversations effectively.

-At Interchange Capital Partners, our role is to help you navigate these conversations effectively.
+At Interchange Capital Partners, our role is to help you navigate these conversations.
 We sit in the middle of your network of professionals, acting as a bridge throughout the process, helping you get clarity, understanding, and action while coordinating and translating the financial and legal jargon that goes into building a strong succession plan.

 About Ahmie

-When he’s not working, Ahmie enjoys spending time with his wife, Sara, their three children, and their granddaughters.
-He recognizes that health is wealth so he has committed to daily yoga, meditation, and plant-based eating.
+When he’s not working, Ahmie enjoys spending time with his wife, Sara, their three children, and three grandchildren.
+He recognizes that health is wealth, so he has committed to daily yoga, meditation, and plant-based eating.
 His other hobbies include woodturning, golf, reading, listening to music, and biking.
-He is active in his community and served as the Foundation Chair of the Jewish Federation Community Foundation of Greater Pittsburgh and supports the Big Brothers Big Sisters of America (BBBS).
-To learn more about Ahmie, connect with him on LinkedIn.
+He is active in his community, has served as the Foundation Chair of the Jewish Federation Community Foundation of Greater Pittsburgh, and supports various philanthropic endeavors.
+To learn more about Ahmie, connect with him on LinkedIn

 Interchange Capital Partners, LLC, (“INTERCHANGE CAPITAL PARTNERS”) is a registered investment adviser with the Securities and Exchange Commission providing investment advisory and financial planning services.
 Any reference to the terms “registered investment adviser” or “registered” does not imply that INTERCHANGE CAPITAL PARTNERS or any person associated with INTERCHANGE CAPITAL PARTNERS has achieved a certain level of skill or training.
 A copy of INTERCHANGE CAPITAL PARTNERS’s current written disclosure (ADV 2A Firm Brochure) discussing our advisory services and fees is available for your review upon request.
 INTERCHANGE CAPITAL PARTNERS, in addition to providing investment advisory and financial planning services, provides business consulting services.
 In connection with its business consulting services, INTERCHANGE CAPITAL PARTNERS does not provide tax or legal advice.